Medusa (comics): Publication history

 Medusa first appeared in Fantastic Four #36 (1965) and was created by Stan Lee and Jack Kirby.
 She appears first in a flashback, then in costume as part of the fledgling "Frightful Four".
-She appears in Fantastic Four #38, 41, 42, 43, 44-48 and in various subplot glimpses from #49-62.
+She appears in Fantastic Four #38, 41-48 and in various subplot glimpses from #49-62.
 The Inhumans also appear in Fantastic Four # 82–83, with Medusa.
-They are granted their first new adventure in Fantastic Four Annual #5, and a solo series in the split-book Amazing Adventures #1-10.
+The Inhumans are granted their first new adventure in Fantastic Four Annual #5, and a solo series in the split-book Amazing Adventures #1-10.
 The first four installments are written and drawn by Jack Kirby.
 The second four installments are written by Roy Thomas and illustrated by Neal Adams.
 That storyline flows into the ongoing "Kree-Skrull War" in The Avengers title #94-97.

-Medusa has also figured prominently in the twelve part maxi-series The Inhumans written by Paul Jenkins and illustrated by Jae Lee in the 1990s.
+Medusa also appeared prominently in the twelve part maxi-series The Inhumans written by Paul Jenkins and illustrated by Jae Lee in the 1990s.

-Medusa appears in the new series FF by Matt Fraction and Mike Allred, which debuted in November 2012.
+Medusa appears in FF by Matt Fraction and Mike Allred, which debuted in November 2012.

 Beginning in May 2015, Medusa appeared as one of the main characters in A-Force, an all-female Avengers spin-off being launched by G. Willow Wilson, Marguerite Bennett, and Jorge Molina during Marvel's Secret Wars crossover.

 In 2017, Medusa appeared in an early adventure with the Frightful Four, published as The Avengers 1.1- 5.1.
 This five-issue mini-series is positioned between The Avengers #16 and #17 as a side story when the evil team thinks they have killed the Fantastic Four (in Fantastic Four #38), but no one knows it.
 The Frightful Four publicly attack Captain America and his new team of replacements after their press conference to earn some "street cred".
 They are defeated in a rematch in issue 4.1.
 Medusa presumably flees before the team's final cameo in 5.1, where they are preparing a grave for her as a "traitor".